 The minimum wage legislation was also amended to make the law more workable for employers and employees alike.
 The increase in the minimum wage to $12 per hour is pushed out to January 1, 2030, vs. January 1, 2023.
 There is no longer any indexing of the minimum wage to inflation.
 Most significantly, the tipped minimum wage remains tied to 38% of the regular minimum wage rather than the original phase-out by 2024.

 For more detail, see the enrolled legislation for Michigan’s new minimum wage legislation.
-The Michigan Chamber of Commerce prepared a summary of the changes from ballot proposal to legislation, provided with permission.

 Again, the governor is expected to sign both pieces of legislation.
 Please contact your Barnes & Thornburg attorney to confirm your strategy in response to these developments.